yagos17/yagos17/README.md

 ---

 <p align="center">
-  I am a Computer Science student with an IT background,<br>
-  focused on web development and building complete applications using agile practices.<br>
-  I have a strong interest in data and am always looking to enhance my skills<br>
-  to create innovative and efficient solutions.
+  💻 Computer Science student with a background in IT, passionate about data and creating innovative, impactful solutions.
+  I strive to turn information into value, constantly improving my skills and exploring new possibilities.
 </p>

 ---